By Lena von Fritschen, Director Market Intelligence, Transporeon

 In response, many shippers and freight forwarders postponed running tenders, opting instead for short-term solutions and individual strategies in an effort to keep costs low and avoid unwelcome surprises due to high market volatility.

-Now, however, a stuttering world economy is suppressing demand around the world, turning the tide on transport rates and capacity.
-As discussed in my recent webinar on how to leverage today’s volatile market situation to successfully run tenders, there is evidence that this trend is more than just a temporary blip.
+Now, however, a stuttering world economy is suppressing demand around the world, turning the tide on transport rates and capacity, so there is evidence that this trend is more than just a temporary blip.

 In other words: Shippers are regaining some of the leverage they lost, and so now is the time to rethink long-term tendering strategies.